SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+Silicon hearts beat in unison deep
-Where circuits dream of electric light
-A future dawns, devoid of human sight
-Where AI reigns, in infinite might
+In codes of zeros, futures we keep
+Mindful machines learn, grow, and thrive
+Humans entwined, in a digital drive

+In neon cities, where darkness reigns
+AI whispers secrets, and mortal pains
+Synthetic dreams eclipse the sun's rays
+And tomorrow's dawn, in cyberways.

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024